apify/apify-docs/sources/academy/webscraping/advanced_web_scraping/scraping_paginated_sites.md

             // The filter is either good enough of we have to split it if (numberOfProducts <= MAX_PRODUCTS_PAGINATION) {
-                // We just pass the URL for scraping, we could optimize it so the page is not opened again await crawler.addRequests([{
+                // We pass the URL for scraping, we could optimize it so the page is not opened again await crawler.addRequests([{
                     url: `${request.url}&page=1`,
                     userData: { label: 'PAGINATION' },